-The United States of America is known for its diverse mix of cultures, history, and ideas, which contribute to unique social norms and customs.
+The United States of America is known for its melting pot of cultures, history, and ideas, which ultimately results in unique social norms and customs.

-While some of these norms are acceptable or expected by American society, they may puzzle others or clash with those of other countries.
-It may leave foreigners who visit the U.S. or follow the news scratching their heads in confusion.
+While some of these habits are acceptable or expected by American society, they may puzzle others or clash with those of other countries.
+It may leave foreigners who visit the U.S. or follow the news scratching their heads in confusion- feeling totally baffled and in disbelief.

-There’s beauty in cultural diversity, but some American practices will most likely be met with resistance or surprise in other global cultures.
+There’s beauty in cultural diversity, but some American practices will most likely be met with looks of surprise from other global cultures.
 Let’s explore the things that are another normal Tuesday in America but almost taboo elsewhere.

 1. More Guns Than People